-The model's raw global hurricane count has a downward trend of 0.19 hurricanes/yr, which is contributed from the East (-0.11/yr), West (-0.09/yr), and South Pacific (-0.07/yr) as well as the South Indian ocean(-0.06/yr).
-There is no significant trend in the North Indian ocean.
-The North Atlantic is the only basin in which the model trend over this period is positive (+0.14/yr).
-If we normalize each basin by the mean observed count, the global trend is reduced to -0.15 hurricanes/yr, since the Pacific basins are then less dominant.
-This figure corresponds to a reduction of 8% over this 25 year period.
-This magnitude of the downward trend in the ensemble-mean is larger than the observed global hurricane trend (-0.06 hurricane/yr or -3%) over this period in the IBTrACS dataset; however, the observed trend is contained within the spread of the ensemble members.
-Roughly 60% of the modeled downward trend comes from the Southern Hemisphere (-0.12 hurricanes/yr) while the observed hurricane trend in the Southern Hemisphere is negligible (-0.01/yr).
-However, when we take into account all Southern Hemisphere tropical storms (wind speed > 17 m s-1), we find a much larger downward trend for this period in IBTrACS dataset (-0.12/yr), close to the model trend in tropical storms of the Southern Hemisphere.
+Model trends are calculated from the normalized time series for the ensemble mean and each individual realization.
+We see a fairly large spread in the modeled trends for all basins except, coincidentally perhaps, for the North Indian Ocean.
+The observed trends are generally within the model spread for all basins except for the Indian Ocean, though even there they are quite close.
+The model's raw global hurricane count has a downward trend of 0.19 hurricanes per year, which is contributed from the east (-0.11 yr^{-1}) , west (-0.09 yr^{-1}) , and South Pacific (-0.07 yr^{-1}) , as well as the South Indian Ocean (-0.06 yr^{-1}) .
+There is no significant trend in the North Indian Ocean.
+The North Atlantic is the only basin in which the model trend over this period is positive $(+0.14 \text{ yr}^{-1})$.
+If we normalize each basin by the mean observed count, the global trend is reduced to -0.15 hurricanes per year, since the Pacific basins are then less dominant.
+This figure corresponds to a reduction of 8% over this 25-yr period.
+This magnitude of the downward trend in the ensemble mean is larger than the observed global hurricane trend (-0.06 hurricanes per year or -3%) over this period in the IBTrACS dataset; however, the observed trend is contained within the spread of the ensemble members.
+Roughly 60% of the modeled downward trend comes from the Southern Hemisphere (-0.12 hurricanes per year) while the observed hurricane trend in the Southern Hemisphere is negligible (-0.01 yr-1).
+However, when we take into account all Southern Hemisphere tropical storms (wind speed >17 m s-1), we find a much larger downward trend for this period in IBTrACS dataset (-0.12 yr-1),